220118-Reston-NET/Dat-Vo-P1/README.md

 ```

 ## Usage
-To test that the API is working and see all the functionalities, use the following link https://localhost:0000/swagger/index.html but replace the port number with the your own.
+To test that the API is working and see all the functionalities, use the following link https://localhost:[PortNumberHere]/swagger/index.html but replace the port number with the your own (and remove the brackets).